 The SFBJV will continue to use a well-established online system, called "Project Tracker," to track the progress of individual projects.
 Project Tracker captures a range of information from areas protected, restored, or enhanced, to project goals, costs, completion dates, and narrative background details.
-The California EcoAtlas displays this information, along with maps and other tools to create a complete picture of aquatic resources in the landscape, and incorporates streams, wetlands, restoration project lists, regional project maps, and arange of data summaries.
+The California EcoAtlas displays this information, along with maps and other tools to create a complete picture of aquatic resources in the landscape, and incorporates streams, wetlands, restoration project information, monitoring results, and other land cover layers.
+EcoAtlas can generate up-to-date project lists, regional project maps, and arange of data summaries.
 Thanks to the cumulative actions of our partnership, our ability to present this regional picture of conservation success provides a unique and highly valued service to the SFBJV community and beyond.
 We expect Project Tracker to grow in its capacity and utility in the coming years, with recent expansions in user groups and data contributors.